mikestagney/minesweeper/README.md

 * . for covered cells

-* An empty space for uncovered free cells without mines around it
+* An empty space for open free cells without mines around it

-* Numbers from 1 to 8 for uncovered free cells with 1 to 8 mines around them
+* Numbers from 1 to 8 for open free cells with 1 to 8 mines around them

-* X for mines (only displayed if the player has uncovered a mine)
+* X for mines (only displayed at the end of the game)

-* \* for uncovered flagged cells
+* \* for flagged cells

 ## Sample input and output: